Putting documentation at the core of your product’s user experience

 And we’ve already built strong foundations for this optimized experience.
 First, with instant answers from GitBook AI, which scans your docs and summarizes the information they need into a simple, plain text response when they ask a question.

 Second, with visitor authentication.
 Right now, you can allow only authorized users that you choose to read your docs.
-But in the future, it will let you provide different users with an optimized experience based their specific attributes and requirements.
+But in the future, it will let you provide different users with an adaptive experience based their specific attributes and requirements.
 So if a customer is only using two out of your six products, they will only see docs for those two products.
 If someone prefers browsing your docs in Spanish, they’ll automatically see a localized version of every page.
 And if a developer has a preference for coding languages, they’ll see all your code samples in that language automatically, without having to manually change it on every page.

 In other words, the next step in product documentation is about optimizing for individuals — and cutting away the noise to focus purely on what they need.